weis0292/BarrenLand/README.md

 The **MikeWeispfenning.BarrenLandAnalysis.Application** project is a console application that basically satisfies the I/O requirements of the Barren Land Analysis, as defined in the provided Technical Assessment Case Study.

-The **MikeWeispfenning.BarrenLandAnalysis.Tests** project contains a collection of Unit and Itegramtion tests that verify the other two projects are working as intended.
+The **MikeWeispfenning.BarrenLandAnalysis.Tests** project contains a collection of Unit and Itegration tests that verify the other two projects are working as intended.

 ## Building The Application

 The application was built using Visual Studio 2017.
 The only dependencies the application has are on the Microsoft .NET framework (v4.6.1) and the Microsoft MSTest framework.
+For logging, the log4net NuGet package is used.

 ## Running The Application